DigitalPebble/digitalpebble.github.io/index.md

 about-bottom-description: |-
   Having studied Russian language and culture in Paris and taught French in a school in Kyiv, Ukraine, Julien went on to graduate in Text Engineering and Natural Language Processing.
 He moved to the UK to work as a researcher at the University of Sheffield in 2005 and founded DigitalPebble in 2008.

   Julien has been involved in several open source projects, mainly at the [Apache Software Foundation](https://apache.org/){:target='_blank'}, and was the PMC chair for [Apache Nutch](https://nutch.apache.org/){:target='_blank'}.
-He is an Emeritus member of the Apache Software Foundation.
+He is a member of the Apache Software Foundation.

   Julien runs *workshops* on web crawling, speaks at [conferences](https://www.youtube.com/playlist?list=PLiqxzwp5B4ZmK1VDjSsPajYxsnFWEvWQa){:target='_blank'} and reviews technical books.
 He has over 20 years experience in the Java programming language.
 references-heading: References